 We all know the common Salvia officinalis (Sage) for your sage and onion stuffing, a group which we like to refer to as the ‘herby salvias’.
 However, it doesn’t stop here…… Therefore, the time has come to separate this huge and diverse group of plants and market the ornamental Salvias on their own.
 Ornamental salvias flower continuously throughout Summer and Autumn and are great for attracting bees.
 Although the majority of the ones we grow can be classified as herbs (blackcurrant scented, edible foliage), others can’t, so to avoid confusion, we are now: Specialist growers of Herbs, Salvias and Scented Pelargoniums.

-  For purposes of the online shop, we will list these with the herbs and a soon to be included separate salvia section.
+For purposes of the online shop, we have listed these with the herbs but also duplicated the listings into a new salvia section

 So here is our top 5.

 Salvia Jemima’s Gem – Yes, we may be bias as this is our own (bred by our nursery manager, Michelle) but this variety is truly amazing!
 Large velvety cerise flowers and hardy.

 Salvia Amistad – One of the most famous and most popular.
 Spectacular in a very large container or the garden.